Ingeborg (singer)

-Ingeborg (born Ingeborg Thérèse Marguerite Sergeant, 15 October 1966, Menen) is a Belgian singer and television presenter, best known outside Belgium for her participation in the 1989 Eurovision Song Contest.
+Ingeborg (born Ingeborg Thérèse Marguerite Sergeant on 15 October 1966) is a Belgian singer and television presenter, best known outside Belgium for her participation in the 1989 Eurovision Song Contest.

 Early career

 Ingeborg studied at the Studio Herman Teirlinck in Antwerp, a training school for young singers and stage performers.
 One of her fellow students was the Dutch singer Stef Bos, with whom she formed a professional and personal relationship.
 With other colleagues, they formed a group called Zwiep en Brons and won the jury prize in the 1988 Leids Cabaret Festival in the Dutch city of Leiden.

 Eurovision Song Contest

 In 1989, Ingeborg's song "Door de wind" ("Through the Wind") was chosen as the Belgian representative in the 34th Eurovision Song Contest, which took place on 6 May in Lausanne, Switzerland.
 For the second consecutive year, the Belgian song did not prove popular with the voting juries, ending the evening in 19th place of 22 entries.